zorantica/dome/README.md

 # D.O.M.E.
 (Deployment Organization Made Easy)
-DOME for Oracle database and Oracle APEX is a tool which helps developer teams to organize and speed-up deployment scripts production processes.
+DOME for Oracle database and Oracle APEX is a tool which helps developer teams to organize and speed-up deployment (installation) scripts production processes.

 Main features:
 - Swift and automatic patch scripts generation